MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/pbi-home-deeper.md

       ![Copied](../images/wpa/tutorials/partition-id-copied.png)

 6. In Power BI, give the information that’s required to make a connection.
-In the **Connect to Workplace Analytics Data** dialog box, paste the partition identifier copied in the previous step:
+In **Connect to Workplace Analytics Data**, paste the partition identifier copied in the previous step:

    ![Prompt for Partition ID](../images/wpa/tutorials/partition-id-prompt.png)